 If you’re a traveler who’s “been there, done that” on the Big Island of Hawaii, here’s an off-the-beaten-path adventure for you.
 Travel to South Point for a hike to a green sand beach, Papalokea.

 You’ll feel like you’ve come to the ends of the earth, or at least the southernmost end of the United States, which you have.
-It’s one of our favorite boomer adventures in Hawaii.
+It’s one of our favorite boomer adventures in Hawaii and a unique USA day hike.

 Getting to Papalokea Beach

-The two-and-a-half-hour drive to South Point is an adventure in itself.
+The two-and-a-half-hour drive on Highway 11 to South Point is an adventure in itself.
 Alan and I approached the area from the Kailua-Kona side, where the road travels across lava fields on the flanks of Mauna Loa.

 Between mile markers 69 and 70, we turned right on the road to South Point.
 After passing a few houses and a bed and breakfast, civilization seemed to disappear.